gitMarcH/Chanco_ST6103/README.md

 # Chanco_ST6103

-Chancellor College Module ST6103 - GLM
+This repository contains lecture notes and practical for the Chancellor College MSc Biostatistics module ST6103 - GLM.